miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ### Signature Verification

-Implementations MUST perform JWS signature verification using the JWS Signature Input construction defined in RFC 7515.
+Implementations MUST perform JWS signature verification using the JWS Signature Input construction defined in {{!RFC7515}}.

 Implementations MUST verify the signature value using the signature algorithm specified by the JWS "alg" parameter.